Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Conclusion

-Our results show that SME drastically reduces the total number of unknowns, leading to significant savings in CPU time and memory requirements for the numerical solution of scattering problems from arrays of identical particles compared to the classical MLFMA implementation with sub-domain basis functions.
-This advancement enables the simulation of large structures that were previously impracticable.
+Our results demonstrate that the MLFMA-SMR significantly reduces the total number of unknowns, leading to substantial savings in CPU time and memory requirements for the numerical solution of scattering problems from arrays of identical particles, compared to the classical MLFMA implementation with sub-domain basis functions.
+This advancement makes it feasible to simulate and design large metasurfaces.